-11. Kurt Vonnegut approved of the film adaptation of Slaughterhouse-Five.
+11. Vonnegut approved of the film adaptation of Slaughterhouse-Five.

 A film adaptation of Slaughterhouse-Five directed by George Roy Hill and starring Michael Sacks as Billy Pilgrim was produced in 1972.
 Vonnegut called it “flawless.”

-12. A Slaughterhouse-Five character was based on a real soldier.
+12. One Slaughterhouse-Five character was based on a real soldier.

 The character “Wild Bob” is based on William Joseph Cody Garlow, grandson of Buffalo Bill Cody and commander of the 423rd regiment in World War II.
 A private in that regiment, Vonnegut was captured along with Garlow on December 19, 1944, at the Battle of the Bulge.